This post may contain affiliate links.

 Work with your child to set appropriate and achievable goals.
 Begin with goals that are easy to accomplish so they can get a taste of success and the confidence boost that goes along with it.

-This can be as simple as doing a chunky puzzle, or tidying up their room at the end of the day.
+This can be as simple as doing a puzzle or tidying up their room at the end of the day.

-The key is to ensure that it’s a challenge or task that is achievable, but not so easy that they don’t feel like it was a challenge at all.
+The key is to ensure that it’s a challenge or task that is achievable, but not so easy that they don’t feel like it wasn’t a challenge at all.

 Teach your child to be courageous in the face of a challenge.
-Praise them when they stick it out, even if they don’t succeed entirely.
+Praise them when they stick it out, even if they don’t succeed.
 And always make sure you’re setting a good example by showing them what it means to persevere in the face of a challenge.

 GIVE YOUR CHILD CHOICES